 Below I’ve highlighted 15 great reasons to add Seward, Alaska to your ultimate Alaska itinerary.

-1. Hike to Tonsina Point
+1. Hike to Tonsina Point [FREE

 Tonsina Trail is a scenic hike that leads to a private beach only accessible by foot or water.
 It’s also a great place to watch whales during the migration season (mid-May to mid-July).
 It’s common to see eagles and a range of sea creatures such as crabs and jellyfish.